-What’s more, each and every Universal CPA Review MCQ and TBS includes a detailed video explanation of the answer.
+Moreover, every Universal CPA Review MCQ and TBS includes a detailed video explanation of the answer.
 So when you answer a question, you receive a link to a video explanation in case you need more instruction.
-Right now, Universal is unique with its inclusion of a video explanation for all of the MCQs and TBSs.

 You can use Universal CPA Review as a stand-alone course.
 Or, you can purchase the Individual Test Bank as a supplement to another CPA review guide.
-Plus, you should note that all of Universal’s materials come with unlimited access that never expires.
+Plus, you should note that all of Universal’s materials have unlimited access that never expires.

 Here’s more specific information about what you can expect in every exam section from Universal CPA Review.